Leela (Futurama): Character development

 Katey Sagal provides the voice of Leela.

 Leela's orphan upbringing and mysterious origins are helpful to fuel the development of her character over the course of the series.

 Despite her strong-willed nature, she often feels self-conscious about her distinctive appearance, and at one point elects to have surgery to give her the appearance of having two normal-sized eyes, though she later has this reversed.
 Leela's single eye hampers her depth perception and is sometimes exploited for comic effect, for instance, in the episode "The Problem with Popplers" it is suggested that she actually is crashing into billboards every time in the opening credits, though it typically does not interfere with her ability to pilot the Planet Express Ship (beyond crashing into the odd billboard) or her mastery of martial arts.

 Originally a career placement officer for new defrostees at a cryogenics lab in the year 2999, Leela quit her job after meeting Philip J. Fry, a defrostee from 1999, and Bender, a high-tech, job-deserting, girder bending robot.
 Together they are employed as the crew for Planet Express, an intergalactic delivery business run by Fry's distant relative, Professor Hubert J. Farnsworth.
 Leela serves as captain of the Planet Express Ship, proving herself to be a skilled officer and often rescuing her less-talented coworkers from peril.

 Leela is an avid environmentalist.
 In "Love's Labour Lost in Space", Leela and crew are sent to Vergon 6, a planet that is about to collapse because of mining.
 Her mission is to save the animal inhabitants of the planet.
-The mission winds up unsuccessful because of a small animal Leela finds because he ate the rest of the rescued animals.
+The mission winds up unsuccessful because a small creature Leela finds ends up devouring all other rescued animals.
 This animal, who she names Nibbler, becomes her pet for the remainder of the series.
 Her environmentalist beliefs resurface again in Into the Wild Green Yonder.
 Despite her love of animals and nature, she embarks on an Ahab-like quest to kill a space whale in the episode "Möbius Dick".